transloadit/uppy/website/src/docs/react.md

 npm install @uppy/react
 ```

-## CSS

-Make sure to also include the necessary CSS files for each Uppy React component you are using.
-Follow links for individual components docs below for details on that.

 ## Usage

 The components can be used with either [React][] or API-compatible alternatives such as [Preact][].